Last fact-checked: 7 February 2020

 Your root canal dental treatment in Cancun will be the same as it would be in the States, except for one item–the price.
 Here, you will find costs are around a third of what you would normally pay at home, giving you plenty of chance to enjoy saving money while on your vacation, or recuperating from your treatment.

-A root canal alone, with no complications such as an infection, can be completed in as little as one or two appointments.
+A root canal alone, with no complications such as an infection, can often be completed in a day.
 If you have an infection, this will need to be cleared with antibiotics before treatment is started, which usually takes around 10 days.
 In this case, it could be a smart move to commence a course of antibiotics at home before you travel to Cancun.
-Then, your root canal treatment can be started as soon as you arrive, saving you on accommodations and amenities costs in Cancun
+Then, your root canal treatment can be started as soon as you arrive, saving you on accommodations and amenities costs in Cancun.

-After the root canal treatment, you will need to have the restoration (crown) fitted.
+After the root canal treatment, you will have the restoration (crown) fitted.
 Your dentist will make impressions of your teeth and send these to the lab to make the custom-fit crown.
-Once your dentist has received the crown after a couple of days, it's time to head back to the clinic to have it fitted.
+Once your dentist has received the crown after a couple of days, it's time to head back to the clinic to have it fitted and shaped; then you are free to go!

 Root canal prices vary on a number of factors.
 Larger teeth, such as molars, are more expensive than a smaller front tooth.
 On average, a root canal starts from around $1,280 in the US; in Cancun, the price is around $250.